Becoming An Independent Writer

 As I mentioned, my major strengths lie in strategic and logical thinking.
 So it’s only logical that I should use those skills in conjunction with writing, to develop a series of useful and educational guides.
 As an independent writer I cover subjects likes these, to help business owners to enhance writing or other skills:

 ✓ real estate writing,

 ✓ direct mail marketing, and

 ✓ strategic planning (for small-business owners and solo entrepreneurs/consultants).

-Does Your Business Need an Independent Writer?
+Could Your Business Benefit From An Independent Writer?